Batch-Man/BatCenter/USAGE.md

-### BatCenter supports the following parameters that you can use to install different batch plugins in your computer directly from CMD.
-You can find the complete technical help directly by calling _`Bat /?`_ in the cmd after installing BatCenter in your system.
+#### Bat center supports the following parameters / commands that you can use to install different batch tools / utilities aka batch plugins in your computer directly from windows command line / CMD.
+You can find the complete technical help directly by calling '***Bat /?***' in the cmd after installing the BatCenter in your system.

 **[READ INSTALLATION HELP](https://github.com/Batch-Man/BatCenter/blob/main/README.md)**